 - Any KPI your company finds valuable: There may be other parameters that might be important for your business, like average time spent on site, add-on sale, availing extended warranty, the addition of complementing products, accessories, and more that can be linked to improved conversion rate.

 How do you calculate the conversion rate for an eCommerce website?

-The quickest way to calculate the conversion rate would be to divide the visitors with the number of sale transactions or any other parameter that you are taking into consideration, and you have your website’s conversion.
+The quickest way to calculate the conversion rate would be to divide the visitors by the number of sale transactions or any other parameter you are considering.
+You have your website’s conversion.

 Let us understand with an example.
-In a month, there have been 50,000 visits to your homepage, and 500 of them have made purchases.
+There have been 50,000 visits to your homepage in a month, and 500 of them have made purchases.
 So, your online sales conversion rate is 1%.
-Similarly, from these 50,000 visitors, 2000 have subscribed to your email database, here your conversion rate is 4%.
+Similarly, from these 50,000 visitors, 2000 have subscribed to your email database; here, your conversion rate is 4%.
 You have to design strategies to improve and optimize these numbers for higher revenue generation.

 The solution can be increasing the visitors, offering a wide range of assortment, complimentary product samples, add-on products to improve the basket size, discounts and offers, sign up more email subscription, working on enhancing browsing experience, better check out process, easy return policies, quicker deliveries, customer satisfaction and more.

 Strategies to Boost Your eCommerce Conversion Rates

 There are several ways to enhance the conversion rate on your eCommerce site.
 Here are some tried and tested ways to ensure the improvement in ratio.